With whom should I speak if I’m thinking of majoring in chemistry?

 Can I major in biochemistry at BMC?

-Yes!
-As of fall 2014, there is a biochemistry and molecular biology major at Bryn Mawr College.
 The major is an interdepartmental program between the Biology and Chemistry Departments.
-More information about the major can be found at the biochemistry and molecular miology major website.
+More information about the major can be found at the biochemistry and molecular biology major website.
 If you are interested in becoming a biochemistry and molecular biology major, then you should begin planning immediately since the major has a large number of required courses and therefore needs careful planning to complete the curriculum in eight semesters.

-Can I do JYA and still be a chem major?
+Can I do Junior Year Abroad and still be a chemistry major?

 Although the department prefers to have its majors do all their degree work at BMC, you can complete the major and do JYA.
 This requires careful planning to ensure you can meet all graduation requirements, so you should consult the major adviser as early as possible (no later than fall of the sophomore year).
 The principal difficulty with JYA for chemistry majors is that chemistry curricula are not uniform from department to department.
 Thus, students who choose JYA may be sacrificing a coherent major program, no matter how excellent the JYA institution might be.
 Another concern is that students who are away during the junior year often do not make strong connections with the department and, as a result, research opportunities may suffer.